lavanet/lava-multisig-ui/README.md

 ### 4. Successful Deployment

-Redeploy the app and it will pickup the new environment variables and should be functioning normally.
+Redeploy the app and it will pick up the new environment variables and should be functioning normally.

 ## Running Locally